gutenbergtools/ebookmaker/README.md

 ## Notes running Ebookmaker on Windows Machine (adapted from @windymilla)

 1. Install Python 3.6+ from python.org.
 Install HTML Tidy if you don't have it already.
 It doesn't come preinstalled on Windows, but if you have Guiguts installed, you should find it in a folder such as `C:\DP\guiguts-win\tools\tidy`.
 Add it to the path.
+Do the same for Kindlegen.
 2. Add system environment variable: Right-click "My Computer", then Properties, then Advanced, then Environment variables, then New.
 Call the variable PYTHON_HOME, and set it to the Python folder.
 3. Edit the Path variable and add to the end of it `;%PYTHON_HOME%\;%PYTHON_HOME%\Scripts\`
 4. Check by starting a new command window and typing `python`.
 It should run your version of Python.
 Quit python with `^Z` & Enter.